EOSIO/spec-repo/eep-draft_deprecate_deferred.md

   services could use the [Contract Authentication](eep-draft_contract_trx_auth.md) and [Forwarding Authorizations](eep-draft_contract_fwd_auth.md) proposals to implement their own authorization requirements.
-* Contracts which use deferred transactions to resume long-running calculations, or to do regularly-scheduled maintenance tasks already need a backup mechanism since deferred transactions are unreliable. e.g. eosio.system's `refund` action.
-Their backup solutions could become their primary solutions.
+* Contracts sometimes use deferred transactions to resume long-running calculations, to do regularly-scheduled maintenance tasks, or to add a delay to an action.
+These contracts already need a backup mechanism since deferred transactions are unreliable. e.g. eosio.system allows users to use `refund` action if a deferred transaction fails.
+  Contracts' backup solutions could become their primary solutions.

 The `eosio.msig` and `eosio.wrap` changes require increasing the `max_inline_action_size`
 and `max_inline_action_depth` consensus parameters.
 These need to be large enough to allow